eugenekgn/mobley/README.md

-step 3) Select cheapest coffee table is picked based on tone step 4) Select cheapest end table is picked based on tone step 5) Select cheapest floor lamp is picked based on tone ``
+step 3) Select cheapest coffee table is picked based on tone step 4) Select cheapest end table is picked based on tone step 5) Select cheapest floor lamp is picked based on tone

 Phase 2
 1) If sofa or side chair was not selected due to the fact that there wasn't tone and texture combination select the cheapest alternatives

 Phase 3
-1) Switch to the cheapest side chair if it is the same color as the Sofa
+1) Switch to the cheapest side chair if it is the same color as the sofa
 ```